-Athabasca holds a non-operated 30% interest in the Greater Kaybob area, primarily targeting the development of the Duvernay formation.
+Athabasca holds a non-operated 30% interest in the Kaybob assets, primarily targeting the development of the Duvernay formation.
 Pursuant to the Kaybob Commitment Carry, Murphy agreed to fund 75% of the Company's 30% share of development capital up to a maximum of \$219 million (approximately \$1 billion gross).
-As at December 31, 2018, the remaining undiscounted capital-carry receivable was \$82 million.
+As at December 31, 2019, the remaining undiscounted capital-carry receivable was \$22.7 million.

-As of December 31, 2018, the Company held approximately 97,000 net acres in the Greater Kaybob area.
-McDaniel has assigned approximately 13 MMboe of Proved Reserves and 24 MMboe of Proved plus Probable Reserves on a Gross Reserves basis to Athabasca's interests in the Greater Kaybob area, as at December 31, 2018.
+As of December 31, 2019, the Company held approximately 80,000 net acres in the Kaybob assets.
+McDaniel has assigned approximately 13 MMboe of Proved Reserves and 23 MMboe of Proved plus Probable Reserves on a Gross Reserves basis to Athabasca's interests in the Kaybob assets, as at December 31, 2019.
 See "Statement of Reserves Data".

-The Company spent approximately \$109 million (\$27 million net of the capital-carry) on capital projects in the Greater Kaybob area during the year ended December 31, 2018.
-This capital program included twenty-five (gross) wells rig released, twenty-three (gross) wells completed and twenty-six (gross) wells brought on production in 2018.
-See "Development of Our Business - Developments in 2018".
+The Company spent approximately \$79 million (\$21 million net of the capital-carry) on capital projects in the Kaybob assets during the year ended December 31, 2019.
+This capital program consisted of 18 (gross) wells drilled, 14 (gross) wells completed and 10 (gross) wells placed on production.